VorpalBlade/quickmcl/doc/using.md

    valid a bit into the future.
 * `~publish_particles` (`bool`, default: false):
    If true, publish markers as a particle cloud to the topic `/particles`
+* `~internal_laser_processing` (`bool`, default: false):
+   If true, process laser directly from a scan internally instead of relying on external conversion to a point cloud.

 ### Motion model